-Have you visited any of these locations or planning to this Halloween?
-I’m thinking of doing a haunted tour next month to check out some of these real haunted locations, if I do I’ll be sure to take photos and post about our adventure!
+Have you visited any of these locations or planning to this season?
+I’m thinking we need to check out some of these this season, if I do I’ll be sure to take photos and post about our adventure!

 HAUNTED LOCATIONS & ATTRACTIONS IN WASHINGTON STATE

 •Northern State Mental Hospital- Opened in 1912, at one time housed about 2,700 patients and closed it’s doors in 1976.
 The active buildings at Northern State are off-limits to members of the public, but much of the former property is now a part of Northern State Recreation Area.